aichemydev/testgold/docs/introduction.rst

 How to get Started
 -------------------

-The first step is Registration.
+The first step is registration.
 Creating an account on TestGold is extremely simple.
 On the https://nocode.testgold.dev/login page click on Sign up.
 You can either choose the sign up using Github , sign up using Google Option or just enter a suitable email id and password.